 - Completing a project at work and receiving kudos from the boss

 Another example of extrinsic motivation is one many of us experienced as kids and parents use all the time: allowance.
 Complete chores and get an allowance.
 Grades are another example of extrinsic motivation.
 Study and do homework.
 The desired payoff is a good grade.

 Motivation isn’t always towards something.
 People can also be externally motivated to avoid something.
 For example:

 - We follow laws to avoid being arrested or going to jail.

-- Kids follow rules to avoid being grounded by mom or dad.
+- Kids follow the rules to avoid being grounded by their mom or dad.